Builtbyjb/todo/README.md

-# todo-go
+# todo

-A todo web app written in golang
+A todo web app written in python